Watson-Personal-Assistant/developer/_content/further-topics/using-wcs.md

 ## Step 7: Tell Watson Assistant Solutions to refresh

-Just to make sure the Watson Assistant service updates it's cache of information for your skill, use the **/skills/{skillName}/refresh** API to make it gather the WCS info immediately.
+Just to make sure the Watson Assistant Solutions service updates it's cache of information for your skill, use the **/skills/{skillName}/refresh** API to make it gather the WCS info immediately.
 You can do this with the following command:

 `curl -X PUT 'https://watson-personal-assistant-toolkit.mybluemix.net/v2/api/skills/myHelloWorld/refresh?api_key=paste-your-api-key-here'`